hassio-addons/addon-nginx-proxy-manager/proxy-manager/DOCS.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `reset_database`

+By setting to `true` provides the option to delete and recreate the database.
+As the data is held within the MariaDB addon, it is not removed on an uninstall.

+**Note**: _Do not leave this set to `true` for more than one restart, either remove or set to false once the database has been reconfigured._

 ## Known issues and limitations

 - The original NGinx Proxy Manager has support for forwarding TCP/UDP streams,